Birthday pound cake

 Next, crack all three eggs into a separate, small bowl.
 Add your vanilla extract and milk into your stand mixer and turn your mixer back on at a low speed to start, then up to a medium to high speed until your vanilla and milk are both fully incorporated.
 Turn your mixer back down to a slow speed and add one egg at a time.
 Once all three eggs are added and incorporated, let your mixer run for another minute at a medium to high speed.

 Scrape down the sides of your bowl again, making sure to reach down to the bottom.
-Add in your cake flour, baking powder, and salt.
+Add in your dry ingredients.
 Turn your mixer on slowly to avoid your dry ingredients from flying out of your bowl.
 Mix at a low speed until your dry ingredients have almost fully combined, about 30 seconds.
-At that point, add in your sprinkles and continue to mix at a low speed until your sprinkles are evenly dispersed throughout your batter.
-Pause your mixer and use your spatula to scrape down the sides of your bowl and paddle.
+Pause your mixer and use your spatula to scrape down the sides of your bowl and paddle, then turn back on at a low speed for about a minute.
 If needed, give your mixture a few more folds by hand.
-This will help to ensure everything is fully incorporated without over mixing.
+This will help to ensure everything is fully incorporated without over mixing, being sure to reach down to the bottom of your mixer bowl.
 Grab your 8.5 x 4.5 inch pan and line it with parchment paper.
 It should cover the long sides and just hang over the top edges of your pan - this will make it easy for removal later.
 Use your spatula or a large spoon to scoop your batter into your pan and gently press down to smooth your batter and ensure there are no air pockets.

-Place your pan into the 350 degree oven for about an hour.
+Place your pan into the 350 degree oven for about an hour, checking in at about 50 minutes.
 You'll know it's done when there is a crack down the center and the rest of the top is golden brown.
 It may look slightly damp in the center.
 That is okay, but it should not look wet.
-Another way to check that it is completely baked is that it shouldn't jiggle when you shake the pan.
+Another way to check that it is completely baked is that it shouldn't jiggle much if at all when you shake the pan.

-Note: if you used a larger pan, be sure to check at 55 minutes.
+Note: if you used a larger pan, be extra sure to check at 50 minutes.
 You can also always add 3-5 minutes to your bake time if your cake isn’t done at the end of the hour.